getzep/docs.getzep.com/docs/sdk/extractors.md

 !!! note

-    Extractors run asycronously.
+    Enrichment and extraction runs asycronously.
 This ensures that the chat experience is not impacted by the time it takes to extract information from messages.
 Howeever, this does mean that the extracted information may not be immediately available after message persistence.

-## Summarizer Extractor
+## Summarizer

-The Summarizer Extractor summarizes an unsummarized message history once it exceeds the Message Window.
+Message histories are summarized once they exceed the Message Window.
 Once the history exceeds this window, the summarizer will summarize any old memories over half the message window size.
 This is intended to limit significant LLM usage.

 !!!
 Example